What Is A Resident Physician: Your Guide to Understanding the Unsung Heroes of Medicine.

 But why did they put themselves to this?

 To become a licensed physician, one must first complete the residency program.
 However, it’s also an opportunity to study under some of the world’s top medical professionals, to witness firsthand the positive effects that medicine can have on people’s lives, and to change the world in a manner that few other professions can.
+They also seek ways to make extra money to support themselves throughout this challenging period.

 Take a moment to express your gratitude to the resident physician, working relentlessly to ensure you receive the best care possible the next time you find yourself in a hospital or clinic.

-Although they might not always be in the limelight, they are the ones that actually change the face of medicine.
+Although they might not always be in the limelight, they are the ones that change the face of medicine.

 What is a Resident Physician?